craigbarnes/lua-gumbo/README.md

 ### Document Node

-The document node is the top-level table returned by the parse functions and contains all other nodes as descendants.
+The document node is the top-level table returned by the `parse` function and contains all other nodes as descendants.
 It contains the following
 fields: